NeverDoubtTheWorm/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The Naked twins paradigm shows us that if in a unit there exist a pair of cells such that the cells have only two possible values and these potential values are furthermore identical between the two cells.
+We may conclude that no other cells in this unit may contain the values held by these twin cells.
+Therefore we can eliminate possible values from our search space.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Adding the diagonal creates a new constraint we can use to reduce our search space.
+We now now that the cells along the main diagonal as well as the cells along the anti-diagonal must collectively contain every digits between 1 and 9 inclusive in in the final solution.
+This increases the number of peers that restrict the values of the cells along these diagonals by 6 which allows the other constraints to have a greater effect on these cells, reducing our search space.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame